Healthcare

 Make it heroic for handling different scenarios.

-As value-based care increases, CIOs are developing different delivery models of a telemedicine solution that adapts to the needs of patients and care providers.
+As value-based care increases, CIOs are developing different delivery models of telemedicine solution that adapts to the needs of patients and care providers.

 Like for instance, you have a telemedicine solution viz.
 “Telesurgery”; where your surgeons use robots to operate remotely.
-Though it’s innovational, but not everyone can be operated by a robot today.
+Though it’s innovative, but not everyone can be operated by a robot today.
 You have to expand its use cases to make the most out of it.

 Like your surgical department can take it further for pre-op and post-op patients.